WGLab/QuantitativeGenomics2025/README.md

 Feel free to use the table browser to examine the various rows and columns in this table and perform additional summary statistics.
 Later on, after the exercise 2 (phenotype analysis) below, we will go back to this table to show how combined analysis of genotype data and phenotype data can facilitate genetic diagnosis of rare diseases.

-# Phenotype-driven prioritization of human disease genes (Phen2Gene, ClinPhen, AMELIE, PhenoSv, etc)
+# Phenotype-driven prioritization of human disease genes (Phen2Gene, ClinPhen, AMELIE, PhenoSV, etc)

 Phen2Gene is a phenotype-based gene prioritization tool from HPO IDs or clinical notes on patients.
 In the next exercise, we will first use Phen2Gene to prioritize genes based on clinical phenotypes of patients with Mendelian diseases.

 We will do the exercise in a directory called `exercise2`.
 In the terminal, assuming that you are currently in the `exercise1` directory (you can use `pwd` to check this), you can use command `cd ../exercise2` to go into the exercise2 directory.

-There are three ways to run Phen2Gene: download and run it locally (need a few GB of space), using

-and using Phen2Gene website.
+There are a few ways to run Phen2Gene: run it locally (need a few GB of space), use the Phen2Gene API and use Phen2Gene website.

 The benefit of running Phen2Gene is if you do not have any idea of a candidate gene for your disease, you can use it in one of three scenarios: